ivmai/bdwgc/docs/leak.md

   be safe to omit the `--disable-threads` option on Linux, but the combination of thread support and `malloc` replacement is not yet rock solid):

-   - `configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
+   - `./configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
    - `make`
    - `make install`